Autism Therapist

 Perhaps you struggle with sensory overload—loud noises, bright lights, or crowded spaces can feel unbearable.
 You may also experience difficulties with change, preferring routines and predictability.
 These experiences are common autism symptoms for individuals on the autism spectrum.

 You might feel isolated, misunderstood, or like you’re constantly masking your true self to fit in.
-Internally, you could be grappling with questions like, Why do I think and feel so differently from others? or Why do I struggle to connect with people even though I try so hard?
+Internally, you could be grappling with questions like, Why do I think and feel so differently from others?
+Why do I struggle to connect with people even though I try so hard?
+Do I need to seek help from an autism therapist?

 What is ADHD?